meteor/meteor/content/using-packages.md

 meteor npm shrinkwrap
 ```

-This will create an `npm-shrinkwrap.json` file containing the exact versions of each dependency, and you should check this file into source control.
-For even more precision (the contents of a given version of a package *can* change), and to avoid a reliance on the npm server during deployment, you can consider using [`npm shrinkpack`](#npm-shrinkpack) also.
-We'll cover that in the advanced section.
+This will create an `npm-shrinkwrap.json` file containing the exact versions of each dependency and you should check this file into source control.
+For even more precision (the contents of a given version of a package *can* change) and to avoid a reliance on the npm server during deployment, you should consider using [`npm shrinkpack`](#npm-shrinkpack).

-<h2 id="atmosphere">Atmosphere Packages</h2>
+<h2 id="atmosphere">Atmosphere packages</h2>

 Atmosphere packages are packages written specifically for Meteor.
 Atmosphere packages have several advantages over npm when used with Meteor.
 In particular, Atmosphere packages can:

 - Depend on core Meteor packages, such as `ddp` and `blaze`
-- Include non-javascript files including CSS and static assets
+- Explicitly include non-javascript files including CSS, Less, Sass, Stylus and static assets
-- Take advantage of Meteor's [build system](build-tool.html) to be automatically transpiled from languages like CoffeeScript and SASS
+- Take advantage of Meteor's [build system](build-tool.html) to be automatically transpiled from languages like CoffeeScript
 - Have a well defined way to ship different code for client and server, enabling different behavior in each context
+- Get direct access to Meteor's [package namespacing](#package-namespacing) and package global exports without having to explicitly use ES2015 `import`
+- Enforce exact version dependencies between packages using Meteor's [constraint resolver](writing-packages.html#version-constraints)
-- Include build plugins for Meteor's build system
+- Include [build plugins](build-tool.html#compiles-with-build-plugins) for Meteor's build system
 - Include pre-built binary code for different server architectures, such as Linux or Windows

 <h4 id="atmosphere-searching">Searching for packages</h4>